 The firm’s Municipal Law Group concentrates on the legal representation of municipalities and their respective authorities throughout the jurisdictions we reside in and beyond.
 Our attorneys are experienced at handling all legal matters for municipalities and their respective authorities serve the firm’s municipal clients.
 The Firm's attorneys have represented over 200 municipalities and school districts as general counsel, special counsel or bond counsel.

 Clark Hill’s municipal attorneys do not serve in a manner typical of outside counsel.
 They understand that, under many city charters, as a “city attorney” they often serve as “officers” of the city.
 While they are legal advisers, they also become part of a “team” to fully inform the city council, city officers and other city bodies of legally available options, of legal impacts and consequences, of risk assessments, etc., but, once the policy direction is given and decision made, they serve as part of that team to help implement that enunciated policy or decision.

-Clark Hill’s attorneys offer, not only the experience and expertise gained over decades of public sector law practice, but also the significant resources of Clark Hill’s other specialties, cutting edge practice technology, and an array of other resources.
-While not always offering the lowest available hourly rate, Clark Hill’s experience, expertise and resources result in more cost-effectiveness and more timeliness.
+Clark Hill’s attorneys offer, not only the experience and knowledge gained over decades of public sector law practice, but also the significant resources of Clark Hill’s other practices, cutting edge practice technology, and an array of other resources.
+While not always offering the lowest available hourly rate, Clark Hill’s experience, capabilities and resources result in more cost-effectiveness and more timeliness.
 Where other lawyers might expend hours in researching a question or in finding a suitable “pattern” to follow in a transaction, our attorneys can often answer a question over the phone and have vast data bases to use to address a particular issue or transaction.